-- First, contact the parish!
+- First, contact the parish and come to the office!
 There are a number of steps involved to prepare for baptism, and the parish can assist you in preparing the papers early, which will greatly benefit you.

-- Second, Godparents must complete a godparent eligibility form with their home parish (come pick up the form from the office) and submit it to the parish office.
+- Second, Godparents must complete a godparent eligibility form with their own home parish (you must come pick up the form from the office) and submit it to the Our Lady of Peace Parish Office.
 This form attests that the person meets all the requirements to be a godparent: